 For practical reasons, the Executive works with sub-groups that are set up to focus on various aspects of Girls' Brigade work.
 These include Queen's Award, Spiritual, Training, Activities, PE, Duke of Edinburgh's Award, and Programme Teams.
-These Teams meet regularly throughout the year providing a valuable service to all GB Companies.
-GB leaders are nominated onto these subgroups by their Districts.
+These Teams meet regularly throughout the year providing a valuable service to all GB companies.
+GB leaders are nominated onto these subgroups by their districts.

-GB Headquarters is managed by the National Secretary, who coordinates the staff team to deliver a variety of services to the membership.
+GB Headquarters is managed by the National Secretary, who leads the staff team to deliver a variety of services to the membership.
 Services including supplies, resources, administrative support, training, organising NI Level events and Award programmes.
 Click here for more details about Our Headquarters and to meet the Staff Team.

 GB Europe is the part of the Girls’ Brigade family made up of England & Wales, Ireland, Northern Ireland and Scotland.
 The Fellowship has some 50,000 members and is working in over 1,101 companies.